Blog ComparisonsTidio vs Intercom (Fin): Which is the Better Tool for Customer Support?

 Tidio provides a drag-and-drop Flows builder with over 40 pre-made chatbot templates (cart recovery, FAQs, promotions, etc.).
 These rules-based chatbots can capture leads, answer complex queries, and even trigger emails.

-On top of flows, Tidio’s Lyro AI agent can automatically answer up to ~65–67% of customer questions using your existing knowledge base.
+On top of flows, Tidio's Lyro AI agent can automatically answer a large share of common customer questions using your existing knowledge base.
 Lyro is trained on your content, so answers stay on-brand (and it instantly escalates to a human if needed).
-Tidio charges for Lyro by conversation rather than by answer.
+One catch that G2 reviewers flag: you can't run Lyro AI and custom Flows at the same time, so you have to pick one per conversation.

 Intercom automates via built-in Workflows and Bot tools.
 Higher plans include a visual Workflows builder for routing, tagging, and multi-step automations.
-Intercom’s AI, called Fin, uses NLP to resolve tickets (Intercom advertises ~50-86% resolution rates).
+Its AI agent, Fin, is now the company's flagship product and runs on a proprietary model built specifically for support, with industry-leading end-to-end resolution rates.

 In summary, Tidio offers simple chatbots + an AI agent billed per chat, and Intercom offers sophisticated bots across multiple channels and workflows with per-response AI pricing.